aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 An application-specific property graph data model describes how your graph data is structured to express your domain and make it easy and efficient to query for your most important use cases:

   - What types of vertices do you have in your graph, as represented by vertex labels?
-  - What properties do you attach to each type of vertex?
+  - What properties are attached to each type of vertex?
   - How are different vertices connected?
   - What edge labels do you use to represent different types of edges?
-  - What properties do you attach to these edges?
+  - What properties are attached to these edges?

 By answering these questions you describe an application property graph data model that is specialized for your specific application or set of uses cases.